lab1092/blender-manual_ja/manual/lighting/lamps/lighting_rigs.rst

 The sole, or key, spot light rig provides a dramatic, showy, yet effective illumination of one object or a few objects close together.
-It is a single :guilabel:`Spot` light, usually with a hard edge.
+It is a single *Spot* light, usually with a hard edge.
 Halos are enabled in this render to remind you of a smoky nightclub scene.
 It is placed above and directly in front of the subject;
 in this case **10 BU** in front and **10 BU** high, just like a stage, it shines down at about a ``40`` degrees angle.
 We use quadratic attenuation.

-You can make the spot wider by increasing :guilabel:`Size Spot Shape` and softening the edge by increasing :guilabel:`Blend Spot Shape`, and parent it to the main actor, so that the spot follows him as he moves around.
+You can make the spot wider by increasing *Size Spot Shape* and softening the edge by increasing *Blend Spot Shape*, and parent it to the main actor, so that the spot follows him as he moves around.
 Objects close to the main actor will naturally be more lit and your viewer will pay attention to them.

 Moving this spot directly overhead and pointing down gives the interrogation effect.
-At the opposite end of the show-off emotional spectrum is one soft candlelight (:guilabel:`Point` lamp, short falloff :guilabel:`Distance`, yellow light) placed really up close to the subject, dramatizing the fearful "lost in the darkness" effect.
+At the opposite end of the show-off emotional spectrum is one soft candlelight (*Point* lamp, short falloff *Distance*, yellow light) placed really up close to the subject, dramatizing the fearful "lost in the darkness" effect.

 Somewhere in the macabre spectrum is a hard spot on the floor shining upward.
 For fun,